-Georgia is an at-will employment state, which means you can be fired for any reason that is not illegal at any time.
-This includes while you are receiving workers’ compensation benefits for an injury suffered on the job.
-The same rule allows you to quit a job without repercussions at any time and without reason.
+You can lose your job while on workers’ compensation in Georgia in some situations.
+Georgia is an at-will employment state, which means your employer can fire you for any reason that is not illegal at any time, including while you are receiving workers’ compensation benefits for an injury suffered on the job.

 Get the strong arm

-You are probably employed “at will,” which means your employer has the right to terminate your employment for any reason—or no reason.
+Georgia is an “at-will” employment state, which means your employer has the right to terminate your employment for any reason—or no reason.
 On the flip side, it means you would have the right to quit your job for any reason or no reason.

 Reasons other than your workers’ compensation claim that you might lose your job could include: